Vrroom/vectorrvnn/data/README.md

 graph will be a tree, otherwise it'll be a forest.
 The leaf nodes in the graph index the paths in the graphic (the `.svg` file).
 See `data.py` for more information on how data is loaded.

+100/300 of graphics in All/Val are also in All/Train
+100/300 of graphics in All/Test are also in All/Train

+The (graphic, tree) pairs are unique